callysto/training-manual/markdown/best-practices.md

 When developing a module, spend some time considering what aspects of computational thinking you're actually trying to demonstrate and whether or not you can assume any prerequisite knowledge in various programming concepts.

-Whenever there is a need to reduce complexity without also reducing functionality (i.e. you want to show a fancy plot but not go over all of the necessary knowledge to produce that plot), consider extracting that complexity into a function in a separate Python file that is included alongside the notebook:
+Whenever there is a need to reduce complexity without also reducing functionality (i.e. you want to show a fancy plot but not go over all of the necessary knowledge to produce that plot), consider extracting that complexity into a function in a separate Python file that is included in a notebook_code subfolder:

 ```
 /some_folder/
   my_awesome_notebook.ipynb
+  notebook_code/
     my_awesome_support.py
 ```

 Example **my_awesome_support.py**: